 - Sanitise your hands regularly throughout the museum

-What the Sydney Jewish Museum is doing to keep everyone safe:
+What we are doing to keep everyone safe

 - There is signage throughout the Museum to remind visitors of safety regulations

-Visitors who do not comply with the conditions requested will be asked to leave to ensure the safety of others.
+Visitors who do not comply with the NSW legislation and with the conditions requested by the Museum will be asked to leave to ensure the safety of others.